tonysheng01/Breakout/README.md

 ## Tutorial
 ### Basic Rules
 The general rules are no different from those of the original game developed by Atari.
 The setup consists of layers of bricks as well as obstacles that cannot be destroyed.
 A ball travels across the screen, destroying the bricks it touches and bouncing off obstacles.
 The player controls a horizontally moving paddle to prevent the ball from hitting the bottom of the screen, in which case they lose a life.
-The goal is to eliminate all bricks without losing all lives.
+The goal is to eliminate all bricks with at least 1 life remaining.

 > ⬅️ ➡️    Use the **A** and **D** keys to move the paddle across the screen